Skip to the content.

 News

-• [October 2025] I will begin my master thesis on real-time human-AI cooperative jamming at the Chair for Artificial Intelligence Methodology (AIM) at RWTH Aachen.
+I will begin my master' thesis on real-time human-AI cooperative improvisation at the Chair for Artificial Intelligence Methodology (AIM) at RWTH Aachen.

 Research and Projects